jlcarruda/pogiga/README.md

 ## Roadmap

-- [ ] Automatically read `.pogiga` file on mounting for automatic configuration
+- [x] Automatically read `.pogiga` file on mounting for automatic configuration
 - [ ] Addition of support for AGE encryption with SOPS
+- [ ] Implement gitlabci for testing build